 - Limited authoring capabilities

 NextThought was founded in 2011.
 This platform is committed to driving next-generation learning for teams.
-This eLearning LMS has done well in harnessing the digitally enabled social aspects of the learning experience.
+This other LMS example has done well in harnessing the digitally enabled social aspects of the learning experience.
 NextThought achieves social inclusion through real-time chat, online communities, and collaborative features (e.g., contextual conversations).

 - Gamification, mobile and blended learning available